itisnotdone/mydocs/pki_with_openssl.md

 - Clear browser history to delete old site certificates
 - Add(or remove and add) the CA bundle to make the validation succeed

+## Extended Key Usage
+- This extensions consists of a list of usages indicating purposes for which the certificate public key can be used.

 ## Reference
 - https://help.ubuntu.com/lts/serverguide/certificates-and-security.html